Tony Le

-Tony Le (Lê Tuấn Anh, born 26 August 1999) is a Czech-Vietnamese footballer who plays as a midfielder for Pho Hien.
+Tony Le (Lê Tuấn Anh, born 26 August 1999) is a Czech footballer who plays as a midfielder for Pho Hien.
 He was born in Benešov to Vietnamese parents.

 Career

 Tony Le started his career with Bohemians 1905 B in the Czech third division.

 Before the second half of 2019/20, he was sent on loan to the youth academy of Czech second division side Vlašim.

 Before the 2021 season, Tony Le was sent on loan to Binh Dinh in Vietnam.